gabrielantonyxaviour/gojo-funding-the-commons/TASKS.md

 1. Create project - SKALE DONE
 2. Register generation (called by AI Agent.
 Keeps track of consumed WrappedGojoIP for the project id.) - SKALE DONE
 3. Register export (pay for the consumption with WrappedGojoIP, using Lit Action) - SKALE DONE
-4. Consume WrappedGojoIP called by Gojo AI agent - SKALE
+4. Consume WrappedGojoIP called by Gojo AI agent - SKALE DONE
-5. Unwrap IP (converts WrappedGojoIP to IP and sends it to Story) - SKALE
+5. Unwrap IP (converts WrappedGojoIP to IP and sends it to Story) - SKALE DONE
-6. Register AI agent/ Whitlist AI agent - Story and Crosschain tsx from Story to SKALE
+6. Register AI agent/ Whitlist AI agent - Story and Crosschain txs from Story to SKALE
 7. Register knowledge.
 Mints IP to the user. - Story
 8. Wrap IP (Converts IP to WrappedGojoIP and sends it to SKALE) - Story
 9. Make attestation (hook verifies the logic) - Polygon

 Story to SKALE
 SKALE to Story

+### Added Features

+1. Implement as IP currency as OFT and Each resource as ONFT?
+2. Implement FLOW
+3. Proper register knowledge UI